-The University of Wisconsin-Whitewater Police Services provides free bicycle registration to anyone on campus or in the community.
+The University of Wisconsin-Whitewater Police Department provides free bicycle registration to anyone on campus or in the community.
 This free service is available 24 hours a day by visiting the University Police Department located on the first floor of Goodhue Hall.
 All bicycles located on campus should be registered.
 Students may obtain a brochure of bicycle rules and regulations at the time of registration.

 Bicycles must be parked at bicycle racks and lockers located throughout campus.
 Bicycles may not be parked or kept inside buildings, obstruct free passage of vehicles, pedestrians or people entering buildings, on sidewalks, in motor vehicle spaces, chained to trees, handrails, shrubbery or other fixtures per §UWS 18.08(3) of the Wisconsin Administrative Code.
 (Chapter UWS 18) The University Police will confiscate bicycles found in violation of the above.